miklb/permission/README.md

 ## Contributing

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
-Create a branch, add commits, and [open a pull request]
+Create a branch, add commits, and open a pull request.

 ## License

-The code is available under the GPLv2 license](LICENSE.txt).
+The code is available under the [GPLv2 license](LICENSE.txt).